Aeon (company): Vietnam

 The first Jusco store "AEON MALL Tan Phu Celadon" opened on January 11, 2014, in Ho Chi Minh City at Tân Phú district.
-On October 28, 2015, Hanoi opened its first Jusco store "AEON MALL Long Bien" with an investment of US$200 million.
+On October 28, 2015, Hanoi opened its first Jusco store "AEON MALL Long Bien" in Long Biên district with an investment of US$200 million.
 Vietnam has currently about 200 Jusco stores including 6 malls and several supermarkets.
 Jusco has announced in 2023 that the first Aeon mall will be opened in Central Vietnam in the city of Huế in 2024.

 Cambodia

 The first Jusco store in Cambodia was opened on June 30, 2014, in Phnom Penh at Tonlé Bassac district.
 As of September 2023, Cambodia has three Aeon Malls, all of them located in the capital Phnom Penh.